owncloud/web/docs/development/testing.md

 node tests/e2e/cucumber/report --help
 ```

-### E2E Tests on oCIS With Keycloak
+### E2E Tests with Keycloak
-We can run some of the e2e tests on oCIS setup with Keycloak as an external idp.
+We can run some of the e2e tests with Keycloak as an external idp.
 To run tests against locally, please follow the steps below:

-#### Run oCIS With Keycloak
+#### Run oCIS with Keycloak
-There's a documentation to serve [oCIS with Keycloak](https://owncloud.dev/ocis/deployment/ocis_keycloak/).
-Please follow each step to run **oCIS with Keycloak**.
+Please follow each step of the documentation on how to serve [oCIS with Keycloak](https://owncloud.dev/ocis/deployment/ocis_keycloak/).

 #### Run E2E Tests
 ```bash